anshuldante/ai-ds-ml-Theory/advanced-predictive-modeling-mastering-ensembles-and-metamodeling/readme.md

   * Our motivation for using ensembles is generally to reduce bias or variance, and if we're lucky, both!
   * **Variance** refers to the amount by which our model would change if we estimated it using a different training data set.
   * **Bias** refers to the error that is introduced by approximating a real-life problem, which may be extremely complicated, using a much simpler model.
-  * Noise is sometimes called **Irreducible Error**, and this may not be something we can do anything about it.
+  * Noise is sometimes called **Irreducible Error**, and this may not be something we can do anything about.
   * Another way to put these 2 is: Bias is a learner's tendency to consistently learn the same wrong thing.
 Variance is the tendency to learn random things irrespective of the real signal.

 * ### Visualizing bias and error